 11. Neuro Notion

-Neuro Notion provides a focused Notion template library designed for ADHD brains.
-Instead of starting from a blank page, you get pre‑built dashboards that address executive function challenges, making it easier to get started and stay organized.
+Neuro Notion offers a focused Notion template library designed for ADHD brains.
+Instead of starting from a blank page, you get pre‑built dashboards that address executive function challenges and reduce overwhelm.

-The templates reduce mental load and overwhelm, with a mix of free and premium options.
-Notion familiarity helps you tailor the system to your needs, while benefiting from an ADHD‑focused design approach.
+Templates include both free and premium options.
+Familiarity with Notion lets you tailor the system to your needs while benefiting from ADHD‑focused design.

 Website: https://www.neuro-notion.com/templates